intuition-dev/intuDocs/doc/_doc1/docs/index.md

    or: mbake subfoldername
 ```

-Auto-build/generate: if you are using a Metabake META build server (see META doc), you don't even have to do the 'mbake .'.
+Auto-build/generate: if you are using a MetaBake META build server (see META doc), you don't even have to do the 'mbake .'.
 META has a watcher that triggers 'mbake' when you save a file.

 ## How to run an mbake app (such as Hello World)